aipmhub/aipm-chat/contributing/Upstream-Sync.md

 ## `B` Docker Deployment

-Upgrading the Docker deployment version is very simple, just redeploy the latest image of LobeChat.
+Upgrading the Docker deployment version is very simple, just redeploy the latest image of AiPMChat.
 Here are the instructions to perform these steps:

 1. Stop and delete the currently running AiPMChat container (assuming the name of the AiPMChat container is `lobe-chat`):